What’s the Difference Between Vitamin D2 and D3?

 We all know that vitamin D is a necessary nutrient for good health.
 The vitamin is important in helping your system absorb the calcium it needs to maintain strong and healthy bones.
 We also need vitamin D to support various other functions and systems in the body.

 But if you’ve been shopping the supplement aisle, you must have noticed that there isn’t just one form of vitamin D: vitamin D2 and D3 are called out on various labels, too.
 What exactly is the difference between D, D2, and D3?
 Are they all forms of the same vitamin, or is each one a completely different nutrient altogether?
 What foods can you find them in?
 Is any one of these better for you than the others?
-We’ve got the lowdown on the different types of vitamin D right here.
+We’ve got the lowdown on the different types right here.

 What Is Vitamin D?